J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Chemical thermodynamics.md

 - As temperature rises, higher energy _degrees of feedom_ are excited

 ## Classical behaviour
-- From [[Statistical thermodynamics|classical statistical thermodynamics]], the _equipartition principle_ states that for _each independent quadratic term in energy_, there is an _equal contribution_ to internal energy
+- From [[Foundations of statistical thermodynamics|classical statistical thermodynamics]], the _equipartition principle_ states that for _each independent quadratic term in energy_, there is an _equal contribution_ to internal energy
 	- Quadratic in terms of _position_ or _velocity_
 - This assumes the energy spectrum is _continuous_, and all potentials are _quadratic_
 - If a system has $N$ _quadratic terms in energy_, the internal energy _per mole_ is: